jswymer/mydoctest/articles/fa-how-insure.md

 5. Open the relevant insurance journal, review the created values, and then post them to the insurance coverage ledger.

 ## To monitor insurance coverage
-Dynamics NAV provides dedicated reports and statistics windows for use in analyzing insurance policies and whether your fixed assets are over- or under-insured.
+Financials provides dedicated reports and statistics windows for use in analyzing insurance policies and whether your fixed assets are over- or under-insured.

 ### Overview of Insurance Policies
-To get an overview of your insurance policies, you can preview or print the **Insurance - List** report, which shows all the policies and the most important fields from the insurance cards.
+To get an overview of your insurance policies, preview or print the **Insurance - List** report.
+The report shows all the policies and the most important fields from the insurance cards.

 ### Insurance Coverage
 To see which insurance policies cover each asset and by which amount, you can preview or print the **Insurance - Tot.
 Value Insured** report.